nlatham1999/StockDataInterface/README.md

   -getMarketCap(Symbol) - takes in the stock symbol and returns the market cap.
 If no data is available or if the stock has not been initialized then None is returned

+  -getHistoricalDataAll(symbol) - takes in the stock symbol and returns all historical data in a dict with keys being "open", "low", "close", "high" holding the historical data in an array from most recent to least recent.
+If no data is available or if the stock has not been initialized then None is returned

+  - getHistoricalDataRangeTradingDays(symbol, num1, num2) - takes in the stock symbol and a range of days and returns the historical data in a dict with keys being "open", "low", "close", "high" holding the historical data in an array from most recent to least recent.
+If no data is available or if the stock has not been initialized then None is returned

+  - getHistoricalDataPastXTradingDays(symbol, num1) - takes in the stock symbol and the past number of days and returns the historical data in a dict with keys being "open", "low", "close", "high" holding the historical data in an array from most recent to least recent.
+If no data is available or if the stock has not been initialized then None is returned

+  - getHistoricalDataPast5TradingDays(symbol) - takes in the stock symbol returns the historical data of the past five days in a dict with keys being "open", "low", "close", "high" holding the historical data in an array from most recent to least recent.
+If no data is available or if the stock has not been initialized then None is returned

+  - getHistoricalDataPast30TradingDays(symbol) - takes in the stock symbol returns the historical data of the past thirty days in a dict with keys being "open", "low", "close", "high" holding the historical data in an array from most recent to least recent.
+If no data is available or if the stock has not been initialized then None is returned